Are your children 11-19 years old?

 - There are now two Tdap vaccines: Boostrix and Adacel.
 For further details, see the information under Vaccines.

-- Both vaccines protect against the types of HPV that cause most cases of cervical cancer.
-Gardasil also protects against the types of HPV that cause most cases of genital warts.
+- All three vaccines protect against the types of HPV that cause most cases of cervical cancer.
+Gardasil and Gardasil 9 also protect against additional types of HPV that cause most cases of genital warts.

-- Gardasil is given in a 3-dose series starting at age 11 or 12.
+- Gardasil and Gardasil 9 are given in a 3-dose series starting at age 11 or 12.
 It can be given from ages 9 to 26.
-It is approved for both males and females.
+They are approved for both males and females.

 - Cervarix is given in a 3-dose series.
 It is approved only for females ages 10 to 25.

-- Both vaccines work best if they are given before an adolescent has been exposed to HPV.
+- All HPV vaccines work best if they are given before an adolescent has been exposed to HPV.
 (That is, before his or her first sexual contact.)

 - Flu vaccine prevents your children from spreading the flu to family members and others who may be at greater risk for developing serious complications.
 This includes people with asthma or diabetes and babies younger than 6 months.